stupidusername/ReptiloidCharts/README.md

 - Python >= 3.6 (Tested on 3.6.6).
 - Pip packages listed on `requirements.txt`.
 - A RDBMS supported by SQLAlchemy.
 See [SQLAlchemy 1.2 Documentation > Dialects](https://docs.sqlalchemy.org/en/latest/dialects/index.html).
+- A Twitter app.
+You can create one [here](https://apps.twitter.com/).

 ## Installation